Luncenok/uta-method/README.md

 Maximize: Σ (U(a) - U(b)) for all preference relations a > b
 ```

 This approach finds the most discriminant value function by ensuring that preferred alternatives have significantly higher utility values than less preferred ones.
-Our objective function successfully maximized the discrimination between alternatives in preference relationships:
+Our objective function value was 1.5000, showing that our model successfully maximized the discrimination between alternatives in preference relationships:

 1. **Clear Utility Separation**: Looking at our consistent preference relations:
-   - Alternative_0 > Alternative_1: Utilities 0.79 > 0.70 (difference: 0.09)
+   - Alternative_8 > Alternative_9: Utilities 0.31 > 0.30 (difference: 0.01)
-   - Alternative_1 > Alternative_2: Utilities 0.70 > 0.69 (difference: 0.01)
+   - Alternative_7 > Alternative_9: Utilities 0.40 > 0.30 (difference: 0.10)
-   - Alternative_2 > Alternative_3: Utilities 0.69 > 0.50 (difference: 0.19)
+   - Alternative_31 > Alternative_9: Utilities 0.80 > 0.30 (difference: 0.50)
-   - Alternative_3 > Alternative_4: Utilities 0.50 > 0.31 (difference: 0.19)
+   - Alternative_31 > Alternative_8: Utilities 0.80 > 0.31 (difference: 0.49)
-   - Alternative_4 > Alternative_5: Utilities 0.31 > 0.30 (difference: 0.01)
+   - Alternative_31 > Alternative_7: Utilities 0.80 > 0.40 (difference: 0.40)

-2. **Total Discrimination**: The sum of these differences (our objective function value) is 0.49, which represents how well our model discriminates between alternatives in preference relationships.
+2. **Total Discrimination**: The sum of these differences (our objective function value) is 1.50, which represents how well our model discriminates between alternatives in preference relationships.

-3. **Distinct Utility Clusters**: The utility values show clear groupings (0.79, 0.70-0.69, 0.61-0.59, 0.50-0.49, 0.40-0.39, 0.31-0.30), indicating that the model separates alternatives into tiers.
+3. **Distinct Utility Clusters**: The utility values show clear groupings (0.80, 0.60, 0.50, 0.40, 0.30-0.31, 0.20, 0.10), indicating that the model separates alternatives into distinct tiers.

 #### Criteria Weights
 Our model gave equal weight to all criteria: